slowernews/wisdom-tldr/chapters/chapter_3_action.md

 You can’t predict.
 You can prepare.

-> *'The script is going to be bad but in the end we'll finish eating pizza.'*
+> *'The movie might be good or bad but in the end we'll finish eating pizza.'*

 > *'I am not a product of my circumstances.
 I am a product of my decisions.' -- Stephen Cove*